Genocs/genocs-library-docs/content/en/dotnet-templates/general/overview.md

 This install the `Genocs CLI` tools and the associated Templates.
 You are now ready to create your first project!

-#### Genocs .NET WebAPI Boilerplate
+#### Genocs .NET WebAPI Template
-Here's how you would create a Solution using the Genocs .NET WebAPI Boilerplate.
+Here's how you would create a Solution using the Genocs .NET WebAPI Template.

 Simply navigate to a new directory (wherever you want to place your new solution), and open up Command Prompt at the opened directory.